CamillaPei/cse15l-lab-reports/labreport3.md

 technical/plos/pmed.0020209.txt
 technical/plos/pmed.0020246.txt
 ```
-Similarly, in this example, `grep -l ` searches and displays the name of the files that contain the word "medication" in `plos` folder.
-Again, the amount output is minimized by printing only the file names.
+Similarly, in this example, `grep -l ` searches and displays the name (and path) of the files that contain the word "medication" in `plos` folder.
+Again, the amount of output is minimized by printing only the file names.

 3. `grep -o ` Print only the matched parts of a matchingn line, with each such part on a separate output line.